Assessments for carers

 - other activities or commitments

-The assessment can be carried out at your home or at the home of the person you are caring for.
-The assessment is about you.
+The assessment is about you, the carer.
+You can have the assessment at your home or the home of the person you care for.
 The person you care for does not need to be present.
 If there is more than one carer providing regular care in your household, you are both entitled to an assessment.

 Services that may be available